Printer Friendly

 The everyday challenges of teaching sexuality education.

 These and other events I had used to promote comprehensive sexuality, education helped me realize that by virtue of my profession, 1 was no longer an ordinary citizen.
-The FBI taught me how to detect a letter bomb twenty years TWENTY YEARS.
-The lapse of twenty years raises a presumption of certain facts, and after such a time, the party against whom the presumption has been raised, will be required to prove a negative to establish his rights.
+The FBI taught me how to detect a letter bomb twenty years ago, and I became as careful then as most people are today.

 BATTLE SCARS